TheFantasticWarrior/tetris-cpy/README.md

 `Could not find a package configuration file provided by "SDL2" with any of the following names:`
 ## mac/linux:
 Install [brew](https://brew.sh)
-(or replace brew with sudo apt-get on linux)
+(or replace brew with your package manager on linux)
 ```
 brew install sdl2
 brew install cmake